-This study relies on secondary data from Thomson Reuters DataStream or Refinitiv Eikon, including ESG data, gender diversity measures, ROA, EPS, company size, number of board members, leverage, years of study, and industry type.
+This study relies on secondary data from Thomson Reuters DataStream or Refinitiv Eikon, including ESG data, gender diversity measures, return on asset, earnings per share, company size, number of board members, leverage, years of study, and industry type.
 We applied two data collection steps.
 First, we collect financial data from the Thomson database.
 Second, non-financial data such as the number of board members were manually collected from the company's annual reports.
-After collecting and processing samples, 218 company data samples from all listed companies in Indonesia were obtained over 5 years from 2018 to 2022.
+After collecting and processing samples, 218 company data samples from all listed companies in Indonesia were obtained over five years from 2018 to 2022.
 This study had a limited sample size based on the availability of data from the Thomson database and published annual reports.